 Houston, Texas, 1965

-Dean’s resolve to keep marriage and work separate hits another serious snag: the suit he’s supposed to wear in the killer vacuum of space isn’t reliable, and his father-in-law manufactured it.
+Dean’s resolve to keep marriage and work separate hits another serious snag: the suit he’s supposed to wear in the killer vacuum of space isn’t reliable, and his new father-in-law manufactured it.
 As Dean unravels the technical problem and Vivy tries to win her husband’s love, their hearts and his life hang in the balance.

 Frequently Asked Questions

 - How long is Free Fall?
-Approximately 70K, right on the line between long category and short single title length.
+It’s 70K, right on the line between long category and short single title length.
 In the context of the series, it’s a little longer than Star Dust and a little shorter than Earth Bound.

 - What’s the heat level for Free Fall?
 Hot but not erotic.